klandestino/sigRTC/README.md

 5. If there was no answer, then wait some moments and Goto 4 (we should be able to use the same ID).
 6. We got an answer (at 4 above)
 7. Send candidates (`act=cand` & `who=offer`) and wait for candidates from the other end.
-8. You got candidates, Goto 12.
+8. You got candidates, Goto 13.
 You did not get candidates, retry 7.
-9. There was an available offer, so we create and answer and sends it (`act=answer´).
+9. There was an available offer, so we create an answer and send it (`act=answer´).
 10. Now, wait for candidates from the other end.
 When they arrive, Goto 12.
 11. If candidates never arrive, then retry!
 Goto 9.
+12. Send our own candidates (`act=cand` & `who=answer`).
-12. You are finished!
+13. You are finished!
 WebRTC should be able to connect!